Vinay-1105/CXO/README.md

 <p>
-The CXOConnect platform is built using modern web technologies that support scalability, security and efficient real-time communication.
+The CXOConnect platform is built using modern web technologies that support scalability, security, and efficient real-time communication.
 </p>

 <h3>Frontend</h3>

 <ul>
-<li>React.js for building the interactive web interface.</li>
-<li>HTML5 and CSS3 for layout and styling.</li>
-<li>JavaScript for application logic and UI interactions.</li>
+<p>React.js for building the interactive web interface, HTML5 and CSS3 for layout and styling, JavaScript for application logic and UI interactions.</p>
 </ul>

 <h3>Backend</h3>